Rookiee111/AdvertiseX-Data-Engineering/README.md

 The case study is for adtech firm AdvertiseX, it help its partners with digital ad campaigns and tracking market penetration using such adverts.
 The data associated from such company is of diverse in nature, it contains datasets such as ad clicks data, demographic data of users showing interest in advertisement, location data etc. The design of the platform is performed considering the nature of data and the volume of it.

 **Tech stack**
 The architecture of this platform is designed to leverage cloud technologies that offer dependable services with the promise of high availability, reliability, and reduced maintenance overhead.
 The cloud strategy in this design incorporates a hybrid approach utilizing both AWS and GCP, selected for their mature and continuously improving offerings.
 These providers have demonstrated robust and reliable technology stacks through years of operation and iterative enhancements.
 But with that said, the tech I have opted for can be deployed with other cloud offerings as well, however, how reliable those tech's are is something that will have to be checked.
+All the services will be behind VPC providing protection to any attacks.

 The overall architecture is divided into multiple phases
 1) **Integration**